 Having the right list of emotions is an essential element of healthy emotional development for children.

-This can result in misbehaving behavior and stress as children do not know how to talk about their feelings.
-Describing an emotion can be difficult even for adults.
-It is not something that can happen naturally.
+Unable to express thoughts can result in misbehaving behavior and stress as children do not know how to talk about their feelings.
+Describing an emotion takes effort and does not happen naturally for many people.

-It is our job as parents and educators to help children in verbalizing their thoughts.
+It is our job as parents and educators to help children list their emotions verbally.

 Dont forget….THE GROWTH MINDSET KIT aims at helping children realise how special they are

 Emotions are response towards something that is heard, seen, smelled and touched.

 The feelings are not necessarily good nor bad, it is a reaction to our emotions which will then create a positive or negative experience.

 There are 2 main types of emotions :